And when you are done looking at this site for the Scots input on football world-wide, here are two more.

 Harvie Reid was, indeed, like Scott a journalist.
 In 1861 he had been a printer's apprentice, in 1871 a 26 year-old reporter in Ardrossan with football being played in the town in 1874, Reids amongst the players.
 Then from 1880 he was on the move, editing a newspaper in Paignton in Devon, and said to have arrived in Chile in 1885-6 to take up a newspaper post, possibly in Santiago.
 He seems certainly to have been in the Chilean capital in 1889 but after a short spell in Victoria aged in his mid-forties he moved to Valparaiso.
 There he settled, working for the English-language Chilean Times until in 1905 accepting the post of night-editor of The Buenos Aires Standard, also English-language, moving to Argentina, and then becoming editor of The Herald, equally English-language, in that same city.

-So, it seems that in addition to a Berwickshire man, who aged just 50 would die in 1912 still in Chile in Providencia, now a suburb of Santiago, and one originally from Moray, who would die in Concepcion in 1950 at the age of 81 also leaving Chilean descendants, Valparaiso and ultimately Chilean football owes a third debt of gratitude to an Ayrshire man born and bred, who would apparently end his days in Argentina, where there are still Reids.
+So, it seems that in addition to a Berwickshire man, who aged just 50 would die in 1912 still in Chile in Providencia, now a suburb of Santiago, but be buried in Valparaiso in a family grave crowned by a Celtic Cross and one originally from Moray, who would die in Concepcion in 1950 at the age of 81 to be buried in the town's Cementerio General and also leaving Chilean descendants, Valparaiso football and ultimately the whole Chilean games owe a third debt of gratitude to an Ayrshire man born and bred, who would apparently end his days in Argentina, where there are still Reids.
 Where is his, indeed their recognition?

 Share by: